pubcore/http-client/README.md

 	import request from '@pubcore/http-client'

-	const gofer = {
-		error(err){
-			//create user feedback ...
-		}
-	}

 	//a get request
-	request({uri:'https://example.com', query:{id: 42}, gofer}).then(
+	request({uri:'https://example.com', query:{id: 42}}).then(
 		result => {
 			//do something with result ...
+		},
+		err => {
+			//do someging with error ...
 		}
 	)

 	//post some json, with basic auth
-	request({uri:'https://example.com', method:'post', username:'foo', password:'...', data:{name:'T-Bone'}, query:{id:42}, gofer}).then(
+	request({uri:'https://example.com', method:'post', username:'foo', password:'...', data:{name:'T-Bone'}, query:{id:42}}).then(
 		res => {
 			//show feedback
+		},
+		err => {
+			//do someging with error ...
 		}
 	)

 #### Features (test descriptions)

-	✓ defaults to method get and accept application/json ✓ supports timeout setting
+	✓ defaults to method get and accept application/json ✓ rejects to {code:"REQUEST_ERROR", ...}, e.g. on timeout
+	✓ rejects 4xx or 5xx to {code:"HTTP_ERROR", ...} (this is expected, not an exception)
-    ✓ serializes query params by "qs" package default format ✓ returns 4xx or 5xx as usual (this is expected, not an exception) ✓ throws TypeError, if no gofer is provided for error handling ✓ has "authorization" argument to forward authentication ✓ exports function to create basic-auth value for "authorization" agrument ✓ has usernaame, password arguments for basic authentication ✓ has userAgent argument to define own one
+	✓ serializes query params in "qs" package default format ✓ has "authorization" argument to forward authentication ✓ exports function to create basic-auth value for "authorization" agrument ✓ has usernaame, password arguments for basic authentication ✓ has userAgent argument to define own one
 	✓ has "data" argument, treated as json (default) for post and put ✓ has "contentType" argument, if set to "urlEncoded" data is converted accordingly

-#### Error result object, passed to error gofer
+#### rejected error object

-The error gofer is only called on errors while initialize the request (e.g. timeout, ssl issues).
-It is NOT called, if there is a response of server (this is an expected behaviour, for all http status codes, no exception).

-Example
+Example if request failed (no response exists)

 	{
 		code:'REQUEST_ERROR',